FrankRay78/MyDistro/README.md

 Busybox is a suite of GNU coreutils type utilities but intended for embedded devices, hence small.

 The `build` script produces a kernel bzImage and a compressed, cpio rootfs image.
-Both of these file can easily be packaged again into a single, bootable ISO file, however I've ommitted this for the time being and just pass them into QEMU as two arguments.
+Both of these file can easily be packaged again into a single, bootable ISO file, however I've omitted this for the time being and just pass them into QEMU as two arguments.

 ## Pre-requisites
 Run the following command to install the required dependencies: